Description of Fees

 The advance deposit is payable at the time a person accepts admission to the University as a matriculating student.
 The deposit is forfeited by an applicant who makes a reservation to study at the University and does not attend within two years.
 In addition, advance deposits for graduate programs will be forfeited if attendance is not made within one year.

-The advance deposit of $500.00 for all graduate programs is automatically applied against the first semester's charges.
+The advance deposit for all graduate programs is automatically applied against the first semester's charges.

 Residence in a particular residence hall is subject to availability.
 A security deposit/advance deposit is required of all resident students.
 Further information about the deposit requirements are available from the Office of Housing and Residence Life by e-mailing firstname.lastname@example.org.

-An Annual Room Reservation Deposit of $300.00 is required each spring for students planning to live on campus the following fall*.
+An Annual Room Reservation Deposit is required each spring for students planning to live on campus the following fall.
 The deposit may be applied to the fall room and board charges.
 Once a Housing & Dining Agreement has been signed, the student is committed to the terms of the housing agreement for the entire academic year.
 See Housing & Dining Agreement for more information regarding applications for release.
 Eligibility is determined by the criteria in the housing agreement.
-Incoming students are not required to have the $300.00 deposit for the fall. *ALL ROOM RESERVATION DEPOSITS MUST BE MADE AT THE CASHIER'S OFFICE.

 Summer school and special workshop fees are listed in separate bulletins.